Updated 16 April 2026

 No email sending

-Squarespace Email Campaigns and any form-based email notifications do not send during the trial.
+Squarespace Email Campaigns and form-based email notifications do not send during the trial.
 You can set them up and preview them, but no emails are delivered.

 Site is not indexed by search engines

 Squarespace adds a noindex tag to trial sites.
 Google and other search engines will not crawl or rank your trial site.
-This protects you from launching an unfinished site publicly.

 No third-party integrations